TXOG/inc-vault/README.md

 * Do **NOT** delete any files created by the program
 * Create an exception for the entire directory if an antivirus starts causing issues

-## Install
+## Commands

-### Gitclone
+Currently there are 10 commands.
+Type these commands into the interface to use them:
+- add
+- close
+- delaccount
+- exit
-- Gitclone the repo
+- help
-- Make sure python is installed
-- Make sure all modules are installed
-  - On windows they are installed by running the program
-  - Linux/Mac
+- list
-    - pip install bcrypt
+- open
-    - pip install hashlib
+- purge
-    - pip install pathlib
+- remove
-    - pip install cryptography
+- rename

-#### Run
-Run the IncVault.py file
-### Exe download
-- Download the latest release from the releases tab
-- Extraxt the .zip file

-#### Run
-* Run IncVault.exe

 ## Credits
 Developer - Thomas Kerby